javalchemist/oracle23-forms1412-container/README.md

 ### about using on windows host
 Documentation said it is possible.
 Windows OS host will require certain software installation and container will get a slightly different environment variables.
-For the moment I don't intend to proceed this way.